Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 relevant Mbed TLS files from the development branch with as little as possible modifications.
 The cmake files are specific to the PSA cryptography repository.

-All the files in scripts are just copies of Mbed TLS files from the development branch or from a specific branch derived from the development branch that we would need to rebase when we want to update the PSA cryptography repository according to a newer version of the development branch.
+All the files in scripts and tests are just copies of Mbed TLS files from the development branch or from a specific branch derived from the development branch that we would need to rebase when we want to update the PSA cryptography repository according to a newer version of the development branch.
 The rebase needs to be trivial in most cases which contrains what can be done in the specific branch.

 ### Build system
 A fair amount of projects rely on the cmake build system to integrate Mbed TLS